techidaily/site-windows11/source/_posts/fixing-a-faulty-windows-11-temporary-storage.md

  There’s a chance you might’ve forgotten about your system's temporary files, as Windows does a pretty good job at managing them.
 But if your computer’s temporary files are taking too much space, or they somehow got corrupted, you’ll experience several issues, including the “make sure your temp folder is valid” error.

- To fix it, check out[how to delete Windows' temporary files](https://www.makeuseof.com/windows-11-delete-temporary-files/) .
+ To fix it, check out [how to delete Windows' temporary files](https://www.makeuseof.com/windows-11-delete-temporary-files/) .

 ## 2\.
 Disable Read-Only Access